 - 9.1.
-Following investigation to ascertain facts, if proven, the parents/carers of both the perpetrator and the victim will be contacted and informed of any action taken. - 9.2.
+Following investigation to ascertain facts, if proven, the parents/carers of both the perpetrator (child who has caused harm) and the victim (child who has been harmed) will be contacted and informed of any action taken. - 9.2.
 It is essential that all individuals who have experienced bullying are provided with timely and appropriate support.
-This may include one or more of the following as appropriate: - active listening - advice - assertiveness training - sessions with a school counsellor - introducing a named child/ staff member to provide appropriate support - 9.3.
+This may include one or more of the following as appropriate: - Regular check in's with a staff member - advice - assertiveness training - sessions with a counsellor - introducing a named child/ staff member to provide appropriate support - 9.3.
 The perpetrator will also receive support.
 This will be tailored to each individual with the aim of ensuring that they understand the impact of their actions and to prevent recurrence.
 Where pupils do not understand that their behaviour constitutes bullying the school will support them to develop their understanding of socially acceptable behaviours and empathy.
-Sanctions may also be applied, in line with the behaviour policy, if appropriate. - 9.4.
+Sanctions may also be applied, in line with the behaviour policy, if appropriate.

+- 9.4.
 Staff Professional Development: Senior leaders in Liberty schools should routinely review general and specific staff induction and continuing professional development to ensure staff training reflects the anti-bullying policy and practice.
 Anti-bullying training is mandatory for all staff employed in Liberty schools.
 As a minimum bullying must be covered at least annually in In-Service Training (INSET) programmes and in regular behaviour briefings.
 Where specific training needs have been identified for particular members of staff, the Principal must ensure that those members of staff have access to the advice, training and development opportunities appropriate to their needs. - 9.5.
 Monitoring & Review: Evaluation and review of the policy ensures that it remains responsive to changing needs while continuing to protect the children and young people who use our services.
 This policy will be reviewed annually by the Liberty Board and revised in consultation with schools.